mjul/diesel/README.md

 This defines a class representing the Command, the properties are assigned via a constructor and equals and equality operators are implemented with value semantics.

+Commands are DTOs (Data Transfer Objects), so they are also decorated with attributes to allow them to be serializable with the BinarySerializer and the DataContractSerializer.

 ### Example